Why might you use a fidget toy in the classroom?

 Check the fiddle toy doesn’t create a distraction

-Ensure the child is not zoning out due to the fidget toy.
-This one is particularly important to remember.
+In classrooms it’s important to ensure the child is not zoning out due to the fidget toy.
 The goal of the fiddle toy is to help with attention.
 Therefore, if it is causing the child to zone out it’s not helping with their learning.
 Fidget toys such as fidget spinners sometimes distract the child from their learning.
 Using a favourite toy as the child’s fidget (e.g. a Lego man) might also be distracting.
 Link in with the child’s teacher and use the tips for monitoring fidget toys below.

-It is important that you are are monitoring the fidget toy to ensure it is helping.
+As an OT, a crucial thing I consider is monitoring of the fidget toy to to ensure it is helping.
 If it is becoming more of a distraction then it’s not the correct sensory strategy for that child.

 Make sure you monitor the fidget toy!